DavidVollmers/typescript-dependency-injection/README.md

 # `@dvolper/tsdi`
 # TypeScript Dependency Injection

-Lightweight, extandable and easy to use Dependency Injection for TypeScript.
+Lightweight, extendable and easy to use Dependency Injection for TypeScript.

 ## Usage